Wim Duisenberg

-Willem Frederik "Wim" Duisenberg ([ˈʋɪləɱ ˈfreːdərɪk ʋɪm ˈdœysə(m)bɛr(ə)x]; 9 July 1935 – 31 July 2005) was a Dutch politician and economist who served as President of the European Central Bank from 1 June 1998 until 31 October 2003.
-He was a member of the Labour Party (PvdA).
+Willem Frederik "Wim" Duisenberg ([ˈʋɪləɱ ˈfreːdərɪk ʋɪm ˈdœysə(m)bɛr(ə)x]; 9 July 1935 – 31 July 2005) was a Dutch politician, economist and senior official who served as the first President of the European Central Bank from 1998 to 2003.
+A member of the Labour Party (PvdA), he previously was Minister of Finance from 1973 to 1977 and presided over De Nederlandsche Bank (DNB), the Dutch central bank, from 1982 to 1997.

-Duisenberg studied Economics at the University of Groningen obtaining a Master of Economics degree and worked as a researcher at his alma mater before finishing his thesis and graduated as a Doctor of Philosophy in Development economics.
-Duisenberg worked as a financial analyst for the International Monetary Fund (IMF) from January 1966 until March 1969 and as an economist for the Dutch central bank (DNB) from March 1969 until February 1970.
-Duisenberg worked as a professor of Macroeconomics at the University of Amsterdam from February 1970 until May 1973.
-After the election of 1972 Duisenberg was appointed as Minister of Finance in the Cabinet Den Uyl taking office on 11 May 1973.
-The Cabinet Den Uyl fell just before the end of its term.
-After the election of 1977 Duisenberg was elected as a Member of the House of Representatives serving from 8 June 1977 until 8 September 1977 and again from 16 January 1978 and served as a frontbencher and spokesperson for Finances.
-In June 1978 Duisenberg unexpectedly announced his retirement and resigned from the House of Representatives on 28 June 1978.
-Duisenberg semi-retired from active politics at just 42 and became active in the private sector as a corporate director, and worked as a banker for the Rabobank.
-In November 1981 Duisenberg was nominated as the next President of the Central Bank taking office on 1 January 1982.
-In June 1997 Duisenberg was nominated as the next President of the European Monetary Institute (EMI), taking office on 1 July 1997.
-In May 1998 the EMI was reformed to the European Central Bank (ECB) with Duisenberg appointed as the first President of the European Central Bank serving from 1 June 1998 until 31 October 2003.
+Duisenberg worked as a financial analyst for the International Monetary Fund (IMF) from January 1966 until March 1969 and as an economist for DNB from March 1969 until February 1970.
+He then was a professor of Macroeconomics at the University of Amsterdam from February 1970 until May 1973.
+After the 1972 general election Duisenberg was appointed as Minister of Finance in the centre-left cabinet of Prime Minister Joop den Uyl, taking office on 11 May 1973.
+The cabinet fell just before the end of its term; following the 1977 general election Duisenberg served in the House of Representatives from 8 June until 8 September 1977 and again from 16 January 1978, where he was a frontbencher and spokesperson for Finance.
+In June 1978 Duisenberg unexpectedly announced his retirement and resigned from the House of Representatives on 28 June.
+He semi-retired from active politics at 42 and became active in the private sector as a corporate director, and worked as a banker for Rabobank.
+In November 1981 Duisenberg was nominated as the next DNB President, taking office on 1 January 1982.
+In June 1997 he was nominated as the next President of the European Monetary Institute (EMI), taking office on 1 July 1997.
+In May 1998 the EMI was reformed to the European Central Bank (ECB) with Duisenberg appointed as its inaugural president, serving from 1 June 1998 until 31 October 2003.